itoulou/unicorn-attractor/README.md

 and ideas which they've posted will show up on their page.

-This is also a social platform for users as they have the ability to comment on each other people's issues or features for free.
+This is also a social platform for users as they have the ability to comment on each other's issues or features for free.

 # UX

-The target audience for this application (app) is directed at all developers, from users who have little or no experience to advanced developers or who generally have any software related questions.
+The target audience for this app is directed at all developers, from users who have little or no experience to advanced developers or who generally have any software related questions.